quicwg/base-drafts/draft-ietf-quic-transport.md

 can reduce the performance impact of the attack.

-After changing the address to which it sends non-probing packets, an endpoint could abandon any path validation for other addresses.
+After changing the address to which it sends non-probing packets, an endpoint can abandon any path validation for other addresses.

-Receiving a packet from a new peer address might be the result of a NAT rebinding at the peer.
+Receiving a packet from a new peer address could be the result of a NAT rebinding at the peer.

 After verifying a new client address, the server SHOULD send new address